 Dental implants have the best look and feel for replacing missing teeth, but they are not right for everyone.
 There might be medical reasons that you can’t receive them, or maybe they are not within your budget.
-Dr. Eric Hein provides an affordable alternative: removable partial dentures.
+Dr. Shereen Elsahy provides an affordable alternative: removable partial dentures.
 What are the types of partial dentures and what are their pros and cons?

 Traditional Removable Partial Dentures

 [Partial Dentures] These dentures include replacement teeth in a pink, gum-colored base with a gum-colored or a metal framework.
 Clasps from the framework secure onto your natural teeth to keep the denture in place.

 This appliance can replace several missing teeth.
 It’s less expensive than a dental bridge and dental implants.
 The disadvantages are that it’s not possible to completely conceal the clasps, so people might be able to see them, and the hardware might be somewhat uncomfortable.